bnfinet/docker-dns/README.md

 - a cleaned version of the image name is CNAME to the A record
 - hostname (run -h) is CNAME to the A record

-and for all exposed ports on each container several SRV records are created by looking up the container side 'port/protocol' (such as '22/tcp') in /etc/services:
+and for all exposed ports on each container several SRV records are created by looking up the container side 'port/protocol' (such as '22/tcp') in the style of /etc/services:

 ````
-	_service._protocol.hostname.dockerA.local
+	_service._protocol.hostname.dockerA.tld
-	_service._protocol.containerID.dockerA.local
+	_service._protocol.containerID.dockerA.tld
-	_service._protocol.imagename.dockerA.local
+	_service._protocol.imagename.dockerA.tld
 ````

 ## features

-- supports a custom fake top level domain such as 'local' or 'docker.local'
+- supports a custom fake top level domain such as 'local' or 'docker.tld'
 - supports multiple docker instances each with their own namespace (see the config)
 - supports separate 'local' namespace for routing of 172.17.0.0 addresses
 - maps '0.0.0.0' to a configured (possibly public) ip address